Conference to share CBE experiences, focus on best practices

-The third annual CBExchange conference on competency-based education is bringing together hundreds of individuals representing postsecondary organizations, funders, and researchers in September to offer advice and share what they’ve learned.
+The fourth annual CBExchange conference on competency-based education is bringing together hundreds of individuals representing postsecondary organizations, funders, and researchers in September to offer advice and share what they’ve learned.

 The Competency-Based Education Network will have information about the latest CBE research, design models, and materials.
 You’ll leave with new resources and contacts to help you lead this innovative model at any level.

 CBExchange is scheduled for Sept.
-20-22 in Phoenix.
+25-27 in Orlando.
 Registration details are at the Competency-Based Education Network’s website, www.cbexchange.org/.

 We think you’ll like this combination of shared information and experience.
 The conference will feature results from a new survey of institutions developing CBE programs, a look at best practices and design elements, along with a look at new resources for those developing programs.

 C-BEN is doing this because we’ve seen a strong and growing interest in the innovation around competency-based education.
 It’s an excellent format for people who need a more flexible schedule or the opportunity to learn in different types of courses, whether online, hybrid, or in person.

 Lumina Strategy Director Amber Garrison Duncan talks about the CBExchange conference on competency-based education, Sept.
 25-27 in Orlando.

 In CBE, the learner’s progression is based on their mastery of competency, versus how much time they spent sitting in that seat.

 So, if there’s a competency that I know well, I can move forward as soon as I’ve mastered that—versus maybe waiting eight to 12 weeks and waiting for someone to validate something that I already know how to do.

 Or I might need a little more time on a competency because I’ve got a lot of family things going on, so that six to eight weeks is what I need to finish that.